priyankadri/EDA_airbnb_capstone/README.md

 Our storyboard has been categorized into four categories-

-Overview of Airbnb
+1.Overview of Airbnb
-Property analysis
+2.Property analysis
-Pricing analysis
+3.Pricing analysis
-Host analysis
+4.Host analysis